QCA Code Compliance

 The Board is aware that good relations with the wider group of stakeholders such as employees, suppliers and customers contribute to the Group’s success.
 Regular presentations are made to staff to keep them updated and visits are made to major suppliers and customers to ensure any issues are addressed in a timely manner.
 Representation on trade bodies and feedback from trade and training agencies helps identify changing trends or market requirements and allows the Group to plan and adapt for upcoming changes.

-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation
+4. Embed effective risk management, considering both opportunities and threats, throughout the organization

 The consideration and documentation of risks and opportunities is undertaken on an annual basis as part of the budgeting process which the full Board takes part in.
 These are then monitored and adapted as required throughout the year through regular meetings and conference calls between the Board and the divisional management teams.
 The annual insurance renewal provides a further opportunity to assess risks and provide cover in areas where risk mitigation is not possible, or risks are significant.